saulocantanhede/tfgreek2/docs/features/unaccent.md

 ## Feature description

-Surface greek form of the word in unicode, contains all the material before and after it.
+Surface greek form of the word in unicode characters without accents and diacritical markers, contains all the material before and after it.

 This feature is also populated for `phrase` or `subphrase`, but only if they consist of just one `word` node.